 Look confident and stay firm in your decisions, do not let yourself persuaded and be aware of drivers trying to go longer paths than necessary to the destination to earn more money.

-And if in doubt, always ask before getting in the car how much it will cost to get to your destination.
-Most often than not you will end up paying more than you should.
+And if in doubt, always ask before getting in the car how much it will cost to get to your destination or get an Uber or Bolt instead.

 Conclusion